segdeha/pdxcodeguild/2. HTML & CSS/0/frontend-web-development.md

 ### JavaScript

 JavaScript (_not_ [Javascript](http://javascriptnotjavascript.com/)) is the _lingua franca_ of the web.
-It’s possible to build complex web applications entirely using JavaScript from the backend (Node.js, Express, MongoDB) to the frontend (React, Angular, Ember).
-For purposes of this course, we will be using JavaScript to enhance our web pages with behaviors that improve the user experience.
+It’s possible to build complex web applications entirely using JavaScript, from the backend (Node.js, Express, MongoDB) to the frontend (React, Angular, Ember).
+For purposes of this course, we will be using JavaScript to [enhance](https://en.wikipedia.org/wiki/Progressive_enhancement) our web pages with behaviors that improve the user experience.

 ------